Rui1521/News_Classification/README.md

 # News_Classification

-BBC News Classification with machine learning models and explore a method with reservoir sampling for unbalanced data.
+BBC News Classification with machine learning models and explore a new method based on reservoir sampling for unbalanced data.